 Here, we’ll explore what some of the popular colors mean.
 This includes how they make us feel and their roles in nature.
 We’ll also examine some references to understand how brands and people use them.

 Red is a hot color that represents passion, energy, and excitement.
 It’s an intense color and can therefore evoke strong emotions in us.
-Red can switch from reminding us about passionate and loving feelings to danger and aggression.
+Red can switch from reminding us of passionate and loving feelings to danger and aggression.

 Depending on how we experience it, it can range from strong positive associations to strong negative ones.
 Red is an attention-grabbing color that can also stimulate our appetite.
 You’ll find that many food-related brands, like McDonald’s and Coca-Cola, use this color.

 Due to its powerful nature, red can also create a sense of urgency.
 Think of the red light on a firefighter’s truck, for instance.
 Due to this property, many companies use red buttons to draw your attention to a call to action.
-Apart from companies, you’ll notice that many celebrities wear red for red carpet events.
+Apart from companies, you’ll notice that many celebrities wear red for red carpet-events.
 This color awakens admiration in people and also exudes success.

 Check out our picks of the best red quotes for more red inspiration.